ansellum/sshell/REPORT.md

 from the skeletron provided at `/home/cs150jp/public/p1/sshell.c` on the CSIF
 systems.

-The most important parts of this function are to create a directory stack using
+The most important parts of this function are to
-the custom StringStack data type, and the while statement that calls
+1) capture the user Input
-`prepareExternalFunction()` every loop and runs until the program receives a
+2) create a directory stack using the custom StringStack data type, and
-signal to stop.
+3) execute a while statement that calls prepareExternalFunction()` every loop and runs until the program receives a signal to stop.

 ## Prepare External Process (The Controller)